Shahadat3031/Android-Example-Project-List-xyz/README.md

 2. RecyclerView - Basic RecyclerView + Multiple view type
 3. RetrofitWithRecyclerView - RecyclerView with retrofit (network calling).
 4. TabLayout - Basic and Simple Tablayout example
-4. CustomPopUp - Basic Custom Pop With Lottie Files
+5. CustomPopUp - Basic Custom Pop With Lottie Files
+6. CustomSnackBar - Normal SnackBar works in Bottom of the layout.
+But This SanckBar works Top of the layout but under the Action Bar.